-Kathryn provides therapy services including:
+Kathryn provides online and in-office therapy services including:

 - overcoming codependence